kachark/rust-optimal-transport/README.md

 ## Acknowledgements

 This library is inspired by Python Optimal Transport.
-The original authors and contributors are:
+The original authors and contributors of that project are:

 * [Rémi Flamary](http://remi.flamary.com/)
 * [Nicolas Courty](http://people.irisa.fr/Nicolas.Courty/)